aiphilos/docs/dev/plugin_dev.rst

  **1. The properties '_id' and '_action' are mandatory. the _id property for every item needs to be unique and _action needs to be set to POST so the item gets indexed by aiPhilos**

  **2. Please be aware that the batch-endpoint has a limit of 1000 items per request.
-Please make sure to send the items that should be indexed in chunks of no more than 1000 items.**
+Please make sure to send the items that should be indexed in chunks of no more than 1000.**

  The full documentation for the batch endpoint is available at: